ADRIAN LIU

 I'm a PhD candidate at Rutgers Philosophy, advised by Ted Sider, Liz Camp, Juan Comesaña, and Kevin Dorst.
 I work in epistemology and metaphysics, on meaning and evidence and their relevance for social philosophy.

 In 2025, I'm graduate co-director of PIKSI-Boston.
-I convene the Epistemology Reading Group at Rutgers.
+I convene the Epistemology Reading Group at Rutgers and am conference manager for the Rutgers Epistemology Conference in 2026.

 Presentations: